 When the ships arrived at Guam on Sunday, November 16th, they took on water, bananas, coconuts, and vegetables.
 The ships sailed the next day for Manila and entered Manila Bay on Thursday, November 20th, where they docked at Pier 7 and the soldiers were taken by bus to Ft.
 Stotsenburg.

 At the fort, they were greeted by Gen. Edward King.
 The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
 He made sure that they all received Thanksgiving Dinner before he went to have his own dinner.
 After arriving in the Philippines, Joseph was assigned to Headquarters of the Provisional Tank Group as S-2 or intelligence officer for the group.

 For the next seventeen days the tank crews removed the cosmoline from the guns of their tanks.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.
 The first week of December, they were ordered to the perimeter of the airfield to guard it against Japanese paratroopers.

-The night of December 7th, the officers of the tank group were called to the radio room and listened to the reports of the Japanese attack on Pearl Harbor.
-That morning, the tanks were ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
-All morning long, the tankers watched as the sky was filled with American planes.
-At twelve noon, the planes landed and the pilots went to lunch.
+The morning of December 8th, the officers of the tank group were called to the radio room and listened to the reports of the Japanese attack on Pearl Harbor.
+That morning, all the tankers were ordered to their tanks which were still at the perimeter of Clark Airfield.
+At 8:30 in the morning, American planes took off and filled the sky.
+At twelve noon, the planes landed to be refueled and the pilots went to lunch.

 In March 1942, Joseph was reassigned to the 192nd Tank Battalion as the battalion's S-2.
 He remained with the battalion up to the surrender on April 9, 1942.
 After the surrender, he made his way to Mariveles at the southern tip of Bataan and started the death march.